manala/manala/docs/overview.md

   touch ./.manala.yaml
 ```

+!!!
+Note
-> 💡 the `.manala.yaml` acts as a manifest for your recipe.
+    the `.manala.yaml` acts as a manifest for your recipe.
 It holds the name of your recipe and indicates which files or folders must be put under synchronization.

 Now edit this file and put the following content: